-- 1. Lower the reel to the bottom of its stroke. - 2.
-Shut combine down. - 3.
-Using a screw driver or a wrench (depending on the style of cylinder), loosen the bleed port hex cap on the slave cylinder (far right hand cylinder). - 4.
-Start combine and lift reel until cylinders are fully extended and the air has escaped from slave cylinder. - 5.
-Lower the reel, shut combine down and tighten cylinder head on slave cylinder. - 6.
-Cycle the reel and repeat procedure if necessary.
+- 1. Lower the Reel to the bottom of its stroke. - 2.
+Shut Combine down. - 3.
+Using a wrench, loosen the Bleed Port Hex Cap on the Slave Cylinder (far right hand cylinder on a Solid Reel setup). - 4.
+Start Combine and lift Reel until cylinders are fully extended and the air has escaped from slave cylinder. - 5.
+Lower the reel, shut Combine down and tighten Bleed Port Hex Cap on slave cylinder. - 6.
+Cycle the Reel and repeat procedure if necessary.

-Because of expansion in hydraulic lines, it is normal for the right hand slave cylinder to lag slightly when lifting reel.
+Because of expansion in hydraulic lines, it is normal for the right hand slave cylinder to lag slightly when lifting Reel.